Contact for a Free Consultation 714-721-4423

 There are formulas used for these estimates, and there are also factors and assumptions that can have an effect on the calculations.

 It is sometimes useful to estimate how many drinks someone would have to drink to be at a certain BAC.
-Wine is generally 12% alcohol, beer is about 4%, you can say that 4 ounces of wine (glass of wine) has the equivalent alcohol content to a 12-ounce beer.
+Wine is generally 12% alcohol, while beer is about 4%.
+You can say that 4 ounces of wine (glass of wine) has the equivalent alcohol content to a 12-ounce beer.
 Furthermore, 1.25 ounces of 80-proof liquor (40% alcohol) is equal to 1 ounce of 100-proof liquor (50% alcohol).

 High BAC Enhancement

-A BAC of 0.15 percent and 0.20 percent will cause the prosecutor to file sentence enhancements for high BAC.
+A BAC of 0.15 percent9 and 0.20 percent10 will cause the prosecutor to file sentence enhancements for high BAC.
 This is how the prosecutor signals to the judge to increase your penalties under California law.
-Vehicle Code 23578.
-VC 23538(b)(2).

 Potential challenges to BAC evidence: